 One in every three pregnant woman presents spotting or slight bleeding during the first quarter of gestation.
 It can be due to a minor problem or, conversely, it may indicate that something is going wrong.
-One of the most common causes of haemorrhage on early pregnancy are the so-called intrauterine haematomas.
+One of the most common causes of bleeding during early pregnancy are the so-called intrauterine hematomas.

 - Alterations in the development of the trophoblast (single layer which provides the embryo with nutrients; it develops as an important part of the placenta) and the spiral arteries responsible for the nourishment of the placenta.